rrrradhikaa/Facial-Recognition/README.md

 * Verifying liveness using eye and mouth aspect ratio.

-* Extracting hybrid facial features and passing them through the trained feature pipeline.
+* Extracting deep facial features and passing them through the trained feature pipeline.

 * Using the SVM classifier to predict user identity and associated probability.